M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference

-To study expectations of quantities when multiplied by $W_i^{(k)}$ it is also critical to explicitly state some properties of \samplingSchemeName{.} In particular, recall that for $j \in [K]$, $I_i^{(j)}$ for $i=1,\dots,N$ are from Bernoulli draws that are independent conditionally on $\cd_{j-1}$ each with success probability $\LabelRulePi{j}(\proxyX_i)$.
-Thus under \samplingSchemeName{,} and
+To study expectations of quantities when multiplied by $W_i^{(k)}$ we start by explicitly stating some properties of \samplingSchemeName{.} Intuitively, the following fact holds because for $j \in [K]$, $I_i^{(j)}$ for $i=1,\dots,N$ are from Bernoulli draws that are independent conditionally on $\cd_{j-1}$, each with success probability $\LabelRulePi{j}(\proxyX_i)$.